AVER3LL/mathCustom/README.md

 ## Installation

-To use this package, simply clone the repository and run `pip install .` .
+To use this package, simply clone the repository and run `cd customMath && pip install .` .

 (Not sure about that yet, just clone the repo and import it normally)